 If you’re looking to get clients for your business from your website, a landing page is what you need.
 Landing pages are a fundamental component of a digital marketing strategy and an incredibly powerful way to start a conversation with anonymous visitors.
 For most businesses, the objectives of a website may be to complete a direct sale, convert visitors into leads, or at the very least, capture their contact information and bring them through the sales funnel.

-What is a landing page?
+What is a Landing Page?

 If optimized, the best landing pages should direct your visitor to take one specific action.
-Whether it is to get a visitor to fill out a lead form, or get a visitor to buy something, the design of the landing page and the call to action on the page should be focused on directing the visitor to complete no more than one or at most, two offers.
+Whether it is to get a visitor to fill out a lead form or get a visitor to buy something, the design of the landing page and the call to action on the page should be focused on directing the visitor to complete no more than one or at most, two offers.

-There are two types of landing pages; pages that are trying to get you to buy something on the page (eCommerce), and pages that are trying to capture information so that a sales person can contact the prospect.
-Below are 6 best practices to optimize your website with high-converting landing pages and make it into a lead generator for your business.
+There are two types of landing pages; pages that try to get visitors to buy something on the page (eCommerce), and pages that try to get visitors to provide their contact information so that a salesperson can follow up with them.

 1. Design and Content Consistency

-Regardless of whether the visitor came from an online ad, an organic search result, or a QR Code on a poster, make sure the content on the landing page matches the content of the source.
-If the ad is about apples and you take the visitor to a landing page about oranges, the visitor is probably going to get confused and look for a different fruit stand.
+Regardless of whether the visitor came from an online ad, a link in an email, or a social media post, make sure the content of the landing page matches the content of the source.
+For example, if you run a social media ad about apples and you take the visitor to a landing page about oranges, the visitor is probably going to get confused and look for a different fruit stand.

-2. One Call to Action
+2. Have Only One Call to Action

 The visitor clicked on the link in your email because they wanted to know how to grow oranges; just give them what they want.
 Options confuse visitors.
 This also applies to landing page navigation options.
 It is a good idea to strip away any standard website navigation links to avoid having the visitor get distracted.